 Her 10 year old self would never believe the determination, power, grace and beauty Sarah came to exemplify as she pursued the passion she discovered her sophomore year of high school: color guard.
 It was her singular pursuit for many years.
 Three summers were devoted to 12-16 hour days of nothing else as she marched with Drum Corps International.
 Now that she has aged out of the activity, she continues to occasionally share her skill and joy as a coach to high school students.
 You can watch her do what she loved/loves here.

-2019 Update: It’s been a while since I started this blog.
-Sarah has now graduated with a master’s degree in early inclusive childhood education and teaches in an inclusive pre-K classroom in our county, calling it “the best job EVER.”
+2020 Update: It’s been a while since I started this blog.
+Sarah graduated in 2018 with a master’s degree in early inclusive childhood education, lives nearby, and teaches in an inclusive pre-K classroom in our county, calling it “the best job EVER.”